ginshsingh-crypto/CodeUpgradeEngine/revit-addin/README.md

 2. Verify the `.addin` manifest has the correct assembly name
 3. Check Revit's add-in manager for loading errors

-### API Key Invalid
+### Login Failed

-1. Verify you copied the complete key
+1. Verify your email and password are correct
-2. Generate a new key from the web dashboard
+2. Try logging in to the web platform to confirm your account works
-3. Delete `%APPDATA%\LOD400Uploader\config.json` and re-enter the key
+3. Delete `%APPDATA%\LOD400Uploader\config.json` and try again

 ### Connection Errors